First off, What is Retail Arbitrage on Amazon?

 For example, you might buy products from a local store near your home and then list that item on Amazon.

-The answer is: yes, when done correctly.
+Yes, when done correctly.

 When I buy something online, I’m paying for a convenience.
 I can get it from Amazon in a couple days, and it saves me the trip to the store.
 I know that whatever it is I’m buying, I can go right down to Target, Staples, you name it, and pick it up for a littler cheaper, but it takes time, gasoline, and the frustration of lines and traffic.